RZajacc/EcoSphere/client/README.md

 `npm run dev`

-And for this part of the app that would be all.
-Server side requires a bit more setup.
+And for this part of the app that would be all!.
+I hope you'll enjoy using this application!
+Server application requires a bit more setup.
 For more information follow the corresponding readme file.